carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 <img src ="../fig/jupyter-launch.PNG" width="800">

 To start off, we need to create some directories that we will be working in.
 Open the file browser and create a folder to store all of your workshop files in (e.g. python notebooks, data folders, etc).
 To create a folder, select the icon that is highlighted in the above image.
-We have chosen to name the folder `twarc_run`. <strong>We will organize all of our work in this folder, and this folder will be our home directory.</strong>
+We have chosen to name the folder `twarc_run`. <strong>We will organize all of our files in this folder, and this folder will be our working directory.</strong>

 Inside of `twarc_run`, let's make three more folders.
-Please create one folder that is named `raw_data`, and create a second folder named `output_data`.
-Raw_data is where we will store twitter data we collect during the workshop.
-The output_data folder for is where we will store twitter data we process. `output_data` should not be inside of `raw_data`, and vice versa.
+Please create one folder that is named `raw`, and create a second folder named `output`. `raw` is where we will store our original data.
+The `output` folder is where we will store Twitter data tah we process. `output` should not be inside of `raw`, and vice versa.
 Instead, both folders should be inside of `twarc_run`.

-Since `raw_data` is where we will store our original data files, please open this data folder and upload all of the datafiles:
+Since `raw` is where we will store our original data files, please open this data folder and upload all of the datafiles:

-- `hashtag_gasprices.jsonl` tweets that use #gasprices collected May 22, 2022.
+- `hashtag_gas.jsonl` tweets that use #gasprices collected May 22, 2022.
 - `one_tweet.jsonl` a single tweet
-- `dehydratedCapitolRiotTweets.txt` TweetIDs from the January 6 insurrection.
+- `riot_weets.txt` TweetIDs from the January 6, 2021 insurrection.

-In total you should now have two folders within twarc_run: `raw_data` and `output_data`.
+In total you should now have two folders within twarc_run: `raw` and `output`.

 If you have not downloaded the data, please do so now from the [Setup Page](https://ucsbcarpentry.github.io/twitter-with-twarc/setup.html)